George Spencer-Churchill, Marquess of Blandford

 George John Godolphin Spencer-Churchill, Marquess of Blandford (born 28 July 1992), styled as Earl of Sunderland until 2014, is a British aristocrat and polo player.
-He is a model and brand ambassador for La Martina, an Argentinean polo clothing and accessories company.
+He is a model and brand ambassador for La Martina, an Argentine polo clothing and accessories company.
 As the heir apparent to the Dukedom of Marlborough, he uses the courtesy title of Marquess of Blandford.

-Early life and family
+Early life and education

-He is the son of Jamie Spencer-Churchill, 12th Duke of Marlborough and his first wife, Rebecca Mary Few Brown.
+He is the son of James Spencer-Churchill, 12th Duke of Marlborough, and his first wife, Rebecca Mary Few Brown.
 He is also a descendant of Consuelo Vanderbilt (first wife of the 9th Duke of Marlborough).

 He and his family are notable for being involved in a high-profile legal dispute around 1993, when his paternal grandfather (the 11th Duke of Marlborough) sought to disinherit Lord Blandford's father.
-Since his father has had a controversial past, including serving time in jail for forging prescriptions and road rage, Lord Blandford was announced as the financial beneficiary of his grandfather's estate.
+Since his father has had a controversial past, including serving time in jail for road rage and forging prescriptions, Lord Blandford was announced as the financial beneficiary of his grandfather's estate.
 His inheritance was to include Blenheim Palace, a 187-room mansion set in 2,000 acres in Oxfordshire.

-Education and career

 He was educated at Harrow School, where he was captain of the school's polo team.
 From 2011 to 2014, he attended University College London, where he studied town planning.

+Career

 In 2015, he started working as an aviation broker at JLT Group in London.
 In 2019, he became a broker at the London office of Arthur J. Gallagher & Co., an American insurance brokerage.

-Other activities

 He began serving as a model and brand ambassador for the La Martina brand of polo clothes and accessories in 2015.
 His "Blenheim Polo Team" plays at Cirencester Park Polo Club in Gloucestershire.

+Personal life

 From December 2018 to January 2019, he and three friends successfully rowed across the Atlantic Ocean in a time of 35 days, finishing second in the 2018 Talisker Whisky Atlantic Challenge.
 He helped raise over £850,000 for the Starlight children's charity in the process.

+The Marquess and his wife, the Marchioness, attended the Sotheby's Royal & Noble Jewels sale, and this event featured a candlelit dinner, attended by a number of notable guests, including the Viscountess Chelsea, Viscount Newport, the Duke of Feria, actress Jameela Jamil, and others.